-The RLS therefore primarily supports partner organizations that embrace a democratic and non-violent political culture and concentrate on addressing issues of social inequality in particular.
-In this context, we place a special focus on NGOs, research institutions, museums, memorials, trade unions and their affiliated organizations.
+The Rosa Luxemburg Foundation therefore primarily supports partner organizations that embrace a democratic and non-violent political culture and concentrate on addressing issues of social inequality in particular.
+In this context, we place a special focus on NGOs, research institutions, museums, memorials, trade unions, and their affiliated organizations.
 Our work reaches out to young people, women who are struggling financially, LGBTI* communities and workers in general, along with migrants and stateless persons.

-On the islands of the southwest Indian Ocean, the Rosa-Luxemburg-Stiftung focuses on fighting the impacts of climate change.
-Across the region and on individual islands, the RLS supports alternative approaches to organizing social and environmental movements.
+On the islands of the southwest Indian Ocean, the Rosa Luxemburg Foundation focuses on fighting the impacts of climate change.
+Across the region and on individual islands, the foundation supports alternative approaches to organizing social and environmental movements.

-In light of the unique situation in Zimbabwe, the RLS also lends its support to projects that educate, train and consult with domestic and international actors in order to promote the country’s democratic and social development following the end of President Mugabe’s rule.
+In light of the unique situation in Zimbabwe, the foundation also lends its support to projects that educate, train, and consult with domestic and international actors in order to promote the country’s democratic and social development following the end of President Mugabe’s rule.

 The Rosa Luxemburg Foundation’s office in Johannesburg mainly focuses on: